rafaeltmbr/clock/src/components/label-input/README.md

 ## Folder organization
 <pre>
 ./
- |-- label-input.html  - label-input HTML code to be included in other projects
+ |-- label-input.html  - HTML code that can be included in other components
- |-- label-input.js    - label-input JavaScript class
+ |-- label-input.js    - JavaScript class with methods and event handlers
- |-- label-input.sass  - label-input style in Sass formmat
+ |-- label-input.sass  - Style file in Sass formmat
- |-- README.md         - This file
+ |-- README.md         - This README file
  |-- <b>build/</b>      - Contain a standalone version of this component
  |-- <b>dev/</b>        - Contain a standalone source code to run this component
- |-- <b>screenshot/</b> - Screenshots used as a graphic reference when build this user interface
+ |-- <b>screenshot/</b> - Contain screenshots used as a graphic reference when build this user interface
  |-- <b>test/</b>       - Keep the test file used to validate the label-input JavaScript class
 </pre>